$100.00 – $380.00

 - Local power supply bypass capacitors built in.
 These added capacitors reduce noise on the power rails, and deliver fast, high-frequency currents to the input board than cannot be provided by the main power supply capacitors, which reside at the end of long supply wires.

 - Top-shelf parts from On Semi, Vishay/Dale, TE, Kemet, Panasonic, WIMA and Cornell Dubilier.

 - 0.1% tolerance resistors are used in the signal path anywhere they would affect gain.
 Channel matching should be within 0.01db.

 - The complete kit also includes two pairs of matched input transistors.
-These transistors are thermally bonded copper foil tape, paste and heat-shrink.
+For best thermal tracking, these transistors are stuck together with thermally conductive epoxy, wrapped in copper foil tape and heat-shrink.
 They are positioned face-to-face to make this easy.

 This is an advanced electronics project.
 You should have some experience repairing audio amplifiers.
 Please read through the documentation before ordering.

 30 minutes free tech support is included with every purchase.
 Time beyond 30 minutes is billed at $75/hour.
 This includes time spent researching your issue, writing emails and talking on the phone.

 I am happy to provide technical support, but please anticipate paying for for my time as part of the cost of your project.
 Tech support time is always billed, whether the issue is yours, mine or one of my suppliers.

 Alternately, consider asking your question on a forum such as DIYAUDIO.COM.
 Send me a link and I may comment on the thread.